 Please note: International students requiring an I-20 visa cannot enroll in our MPAcc program, since the program is delivered predominantly online.
 International students residing in the U.S. with a work visa may apply.

-Academic Eligibility Requirements
+Academic Eligibility and Prerequisites

 - a postsecondary degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-MPAcc Application Information
+MPAcc Application Process

 - How will these studies help you achieve your personal and professional goals?